 There's no really complicated lingo to understand in the cleaning schedule (though I do get questions all the time about BWDW - that stands for baseboards, walls, doors, and windows.
 I clean those all at once in the room of the week each week.).
 Most everything else is self-explanatory, but I do go a little bit more into detail on what I do with some of the tasks in Journey to Clean.

-Now, I use all of this…HOWEVER…don’t feel like you need everything on this list to make the cleaning schedule work!
+Now, I use all of the products linked above...HOWEVER...don't feel like you need everything on this list to make the cleaning schedule work!
 You can totally make it work with whatever you have in your home.
 As long as you have a vacuum, a mop, and a rag/duster, you can really do the same things in your home that I do to keep mine clean.

-If you want to take it to the next level by assuring that each day of this year is organized into easy-to-manage cleaning tasks, check out the full ebook – it includes over 30 pages of cleaning printables that break down these lists and tasks for easy completion and organization.
+If you want to take it to the next level by assuring that each day of this year is organized into easy-to-manage cleaning tasks, check out the full ebook - the 2022 version includes a new style of the cleaning schedule above and has over 65 pages of cleaning printables throughout the 2022 collection that break down these lists and tasks for easy completion and organization.

 Happy cleaning, friends!